All the characters for Campus Life.

 Settle down folks, this is going to take a while.

 The captain of the S.S.
-Generator, who had recently taken a position as Professor onboard campus.
+Generator, who had recently taken a position as Professor on campus.
 His primary goal is learn everything there is to know about the Universe, and maybe defend his friends when needed.

-Artificial Human: Alex is a Ferenic Craft, one of the beings created directly by the Ferenics in order to be a unique individual.
+- Artificial Human: Alex is a Ferenic Craft, one of the beings created directly by the Ferenics in order to be a unique individual.

-Awesome, but Impractical: Alex has the technology to shapeshift a target, but any considerable changes will make hard for the target to move.
+- Awesome, but Impractical: Alex has the technology to shapeshift a target, but any considerable changes will make hard for the target to move.

-Comes Great Insanity: Alex had been given superpowers, alongside a Trojan Horse meant to drive him insane.
+- Comes Great Insanity: Alex had been given superpowers, alongside a Trojan Horse meant to drive him insane.

-Deconstructed, to an extent.
+- Deconstructed, to an extent.
 Alex is extremely mistrusting, and frequently forces other characters to go through security screening - all of which have confirmed that the screened individual was innocent.

-Not So Stoic: Breaks down when demanding of Diana how she can take having emotions thrust on her.
+- Not So Stoic: Breaks down when demanding of Diana how she can take having emotions thrust on her.

-Pragmatic Hero: Apollo, Alex's creator, states that Alex will be able to save everyone by being deranged.
+- Pragmatic Hero: Apollo, Alex's creator, states that Alex will be able to save everyone by being deranged.
 He is willing to go behind his allies' backs, and when met with Diana, his strategy was 'shoot first and ask questions later'.
 He's even worse while influenced by Ferenic programming.